Christie Farrell Lee & Bell

 Prev Post Next Post

 67.3% of lawyers interviewed in a “lawyer happiness study” believe that being a lawyer is more stressful than other professions.
-In a specialty like personal injury law you have agreed to represent someone whose livelihood seems to have been impacted by another party’s negligence.
+In a specialty like personal injury law, you have agreed to represent someone whose livelihood seems to have been impacted by another party’s negligence.
 This makes building and organizing that case very high-stakes.
 No two cases are alike.
-But over the 25 years Christie Farrell Lee & Bell has been a firm of Indiana personal injury attorneys, certain habits and best practices have served the team well.
-Here’s our thoughts on how to start organizing and supporting a negligence or injury case on behalf of a plaintiff in Indiana.
+But over the 25 years, Christie Farrell Lee & Bell has been a firm of Indiana personal injury attorneys, certain habits and best practices have served the team well.
+Here are our thoughts on how to start organizing and supporting a negligence or injury case on behalf of a plaintiff in Indiana.

 Gather Documents and Evidence